tblondelle/DataVisualisationProject/README.md

   </tr>
   <tr>
     <td align="center" bgcolor="EFEFEF">
      Screenshot of the website www.marmiton.org .
+We can see a list of tasks to perform that doesn't let us see that this recepie can be parralelized.
     </td>
   </tr>
 </table>